Netherlands in World War II: Luftwaffe

-The Luftwaffe was especially interested in the Netherlands, as the country was designated to become the main area for the air force bases from which to attack the United Kingdom.
+The Luftwaffe was especially interested in the Netherlands, as the country was designated to become the main area for the air force bases from which to attack the UK.
 The Germans started construction of ten major military air bases on the day after the formal Dutch surrender, 15 May 1940.
-Each of them was intended to have at least 2 or 3 hard surface runways, a dedicated railway connection, major built-up and heated repair and overhaul facilities, extensive indoor and outdoor storage spaces, and most had housing and facilities for 2,000 to 3,000 men.
+Each of them was intended to have at least 2 or 3 hard surface runways, a dedicated railway connection, major built-up and heated repair and overhaul facilities, extensive indoor and outdoor storage spaces, and most had housing and facilities for 2000 to 3000 men.
 Each air base also had an auxiliary and often a decoy airfield, complete with mock-up planes made from plywood.
-The largest became Deelen Air Base, north of Arnhem (12 former German buildings at Deelen are now national monuments).
+The largest became Deelen Air Base, north of Arnhem (twelve former German buildings at Deelen are now national monuments).
 Adjacent to Deelen, the large central air control bunker for Belgium and the Netherlands, Diogenes, was set up.